menu

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Adkins is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Adkins is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Adkins who work in sales jobs (15.39%), teaching (12.67%), and office and administrative support (11.82%).
+There are especially a lot of people living in Adkins who work in sales jobs (14.04%), office and administrative support (13.88%), and management occupations (12.85%).

 Setting & Lifestyle

-As is often the case in a small town, Adkins doesn't have a public transportation system that people use for their commute.
+Adkins is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics